mark-thompson01/ports-protocols-and-network-scanners/README.md

 Networking is the backbone of IT:

-Understanding **TCP/IP, ports, protocols, and network scanning** is essential for troubleshooting, system administration, and security assessments.
+Understanding **TCP/IP, ports, protocols, & network scanning** is essential for troubleshooting, system administration, and security assessments.

 In this tutorial, I created a structured guide that explains how ports and protocols work and demonstrates how to:
 - Identify active devices on a network